Guests and Visitors to the School

 We also ask that parents provide us with the name and phone number of an EMERGENCY CONTACT person in the event that parents cannot be contacted.
 This information should be provided on each student’s registration form.
 Please ensure that the person you name as the emergency contact knows that you have done this and that they are prepared and capable to act on your behalf if you cannot be reached.

-We also have a policy at the school whereby no primary student will be allowed to leave the school unsupervised during the course of the day.
-If it is necessary for the student to go home, he/she will be retained at the school until a parent or designate can come and pick them up.
-Intermediate students can be sent home only after we are given direct instruction to do so by a parent or legal guardian.
+We also have a policy whereby no student will be allowed to leave the school unsupervised during the course of the day.
+If it is necessary for the student to go home, he/she will be retained at the school until a parent or designate can come and pick them up unless we are given direct instruction to do so by a parent or legal guardian.

 What if your child ….

-We appreciate your phone call when your child is too sick to come to school.
+We appreciate your phone call or portal message when your child is too sick to come to school.
 If you have taken your child to the doctor and they are contagious, please ask the doctor how long they should stay home until they are no longer contagious.
-This is just a reminder, that if your child is diagnosed from the doctor with something other than a cold or the flu, for example, Scarlet Fever, Fifths Disease, Chicken Pox, etc., it is important that you advise the school as soon as you find out.
+This is just a reminder, that if your child is diagnosed with something other than a cold or the flu, for example, Scarlet Fever, Fifths Disease, Chicken Pox, etc., it is important that you advise the school as soon as you find out.
 This enables us to send a notice home to the other families in the class so that those who are “at risk” (such as pregnant women, those with immune deficiencies, infants, etc.), can be aware that they may have been exposed to that virus.
-(Information notices sent home do not identify those who have contacted the viru s.
+(Information notices sent home do not identify the student.)

-Check the Lost & Found bin located in the Multi-Purpose Room.
+Check the Lost & Found rack insde the front doors.

 wants to use the phone….